CO2 Laser vs RF Microneedling in Korea

 CO2 Laser

-• Visible skin renewal after
+• Visible skin renewal after 1 session

 • Skin continues improving over